top of page

 The next year, the very first Pride march was held in June, and since then communities have gathered together to celebrate Pride through marches, advocacy and celebrations.
 In 2000, President Bill Clinton officially recognized June as Pride Month as an annual observance of the history, contribution and rights of LGBTQ people in America.

-Why is Pride Month Important for Kids?
+Why is Pride Month Important?

 According to the Human Rights Campaign, LGBTQ youth say the most important problem they face right now is a lack of acceptance from their family.
 They’re also two times as likely to say they have been harassed and called names at school.